ash/raku-course/essentials/associatives/interpolating-hashes/index.md

 {% include menu.html %}

-To interpolate an array elements in double-quoted strings write it as you do in a program itself: `%data<FR>`.
-To interpolate the whole hash, add a pair of empty angle or curly brackets: `@data{}`.
+To interpolate array elements in double-quoted strings spell them as you do in the program itself: `%data<FR>`.
+To interpolate the whole hash, add a pair of empty angles or curly brackets: `@data{}`.
 The following program illustrates this approach:

 ```raku
 my %data = FR => 'Paris', IT => 'Rome';